zk4/vimrc/readme.md

 ```
     def func(arg1,arg2)
 ```
-But the cursor is in the bracket. and you are in insert mode.
+But the cursor is in the bracket.
+And you are in insert mode.
 Now you want to move the cursor out the bracket to make a ':' like this
 ```
     def func(arg1,arg2):
 ```
 The normal operation like this:
 1. Quit insert mode.
-2. Go normal mode. press A.
+2. Go normal mode.
+Press A.
 3. There is three key strokes.

-the fastest way moving the cursor to the end of line is by pressing <c-a>.And you are still in insert mode!
+The fastest way moving the cursor to the end of line is by pressing <c-a>.And you are still in insert mode!
 Only one strokes.

-There are other methods to solove this issue.
+There are other methods to solve this issue.
 But I find this is the easiest way.
 Plus emacs type movement is the default option in Mac editor, why not in vim ~

 ## locate file